RasaHQ/rasa/docs/connectors.rst

    socketio:
      user_message_evt: user_uttered
      bot_message_evt: bot_uttered
+     session_persistence: true/false

-These two configuration values define the event names used by Rasa Core when sending or receiving messages over socket.io.
+The first two configuration values define the event names used by Rasa Core when sending or receiving messages over socket.io.

+By default, the socketio channel uses the socket id as sender_id which causes the session to restart at every page reload.
+``session_persistence`` can be set to ``true`` to avoid that.
+In that case, the frontend is responsible for generating a session id and sending it to the Rasa Core server by emitting the event ``session_request`` with ``{session_id: [session_id]}`` immediately after the ``connect`` event.

+The `Rasa Webchat <https://github.com/mrbot-ai/rasa-webchat>`_ already implements this session creation mechanism (version >= 0.5.0)

 Directly using python
 ^^^^^^^^^^^^^^^^^^^^^